joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 it is inevitable that computers will eventually become conscious just as we are.
 In fact, some are even bolder and claim that this isn't just something that will happen off in the distant future, but that the age of conscious computers is upon us already.
-David Chalmers [famously][1] [argued][2] that we must be open to the idea that any feedback system --- even one as simple as a thermostat --- is conscious, even if in a limited way.
-And recently AI researcher Ilya Sutskever [speculated][3] that today's neural networks may be conscious.
+David Chalmers [famously argued][2] that we must be open to the idea that any feedback system --- even one as simple as a [thermostat][1] --- is conscious, even if in a limited way.
+And recently AI researcher Ilya Sutskever [speculated][3] that today's large neural networks may be "slightly conscious."

-The idea that consciousness is fundamentally computational is admittedly an attractive one.
+The idea that consciousness is fundamentally computational is admittedly attractive.
 At the core of the philosophy of mind is what Chalmers called "the hard problem of consciousness."
 How can purely physical processes give rise to the apparently subjective experience of consciousness?
-This problem has bedeviled philosophers from the time of Descartes, and I think a fair assessment of their centuries of collective effort is that the time would have been better spent if they had abided Hume's counsel and played backgammon and enjoyed the company of friends instead.
+This problem has bedeviled philosophers since the time of Descartes, and I think a fair assessment of their centuries of collective effort is that the time would have been better spent abiding by Hume's counsel of playing backgammon and enjoying the company of friends instead.

 But as computers developed a promising idea emerged.
 It went like this:
 Perhaps the brain is like a computer and the mind is like a computer program.